nearprotocol/react-template/README.md

 - `src/index.html` for the front-end HTML
 - `src/main.js` for the JavaScript front-end code and how to integrate contracts
 - `src/test.js` for the JS tests for the contract
+- `src/frontend.jsx` for the first react component
+- `src/frontend.css` for styles

+Note: that these files can all be moved around and customized.
+The point of this template is to get you up to speed as quickly as possible without needing to hastle with all the config.